biostochastics/CCProfileSwitch/README.md

 > **Note**: OAuth preservation has been verified on macOS.
 Linux/Windows OAuth support is implemented and should work correctly, but has not been tested on those platforms yet.
 Please report any issues!

-After setup, Claude Code immediately uses the active profile's credentials for all requests.
+After setup, you must close and restart Claude Code to use the active profile's credentials.

 ## Common Workflows